-Utilising user sub-groups, data, and assessments, you can customise their experience, create unique learning paths, and streamline their eLearning, increasing efficiency and saving time.
+Utilizing user sub-groups, data, and assessments, you can customize their experience, create unique learning paths, and streamline their eLearning, increasing efficiency and saving time.
 Learners could even have the opportunity to test out of training, saving time and resources.
 Respect your learners’ time and their pre-existing knowledge by presenting them with learning solutions that are tailored to their needs.

 3. Include opportunities for collaboration

-Examples of social learning can include gamification, often made possible by the use of leader boards recognising top performers.
+Examples of social learning can include gamification, often made possible by the use of leader boards recognizing top performers.
 Other elements can include polls and discussion forums, where learners can share their thoughts and reactions, and simply chat with one another about the content of the course.
-Social learning comes naturally to people, and is one key ingredient in how to create an effective training programme.
+Social learning comes naturally to people, and is one key ingredient in how to create an effective training program.